MicrosoftDocs/azure-devops-docs/docs/report/analytics/troubleshooting-views.md

 To resolve this warning, specify additional [work items filters](analytics-views-create.md#specify-wi-filters) or modify the [History or Granularity](analytics-views-create.md#select-trend-data) to scope the view's results.

 Views that pull a large amount of data, might take a long time to refresh and load in Power BI.
-For large accounts, it might even fail to load.
+For organizations with a large amount of data, it might even fail to load.
 To make sure your view will successfully load in Power BI, [Verify](analytics-views-create.md#verify-and-save) your view before saving it.

 ## Resolve verification errors